kerinin/iEngine/README.markdown

 6. When splitting the kernel matrix, save output to file to free RAM - see if libsvm can read directly from the file

+Hybrid Estimators
+---

+The general idea here is to combine multiple predictors into a single optimization task by construction a block-diagonal matrix in which observations in disjoint predictors have kernel distance 0.
+This allows the prediction task to optimize the selection of SV's across predictors.
+If we further weight observations based on the local entropy, we can create an estimator 'tuned' to predicting different values of X based on which of the multiple predictors have the lowest risk in that neighborhood.

+The crude approach would be to construct the sequences, then calculate a kernel matrix based on a set of 'slices' through the base sequences.
+This would require storing a list of slices, and iteratively slicing the sequences, constructing a kernel matrix, and then computing the block diagonal of the resulting kernel matrices.
+The first iteration of the process would be to slice at each sequence offset / dimension pair, then to analyze the resulting support vectors to see if any of those pairs can be eliminated, and which ones are good targets for expansion.
+Expansion would result in the same basic approach; taking a pair and expanding it into a set of slices in which each slice adds another sequence offset / dimension pair.

+Numpy provides the grid function which takes a two 1-D arrays and permutes them into a 2-D array.
+This seems like the best way to get our offsets; we permute the indices of the sequence length with the indices of the dimensionality.
+To extend the offsets, we would take the same permutation and merge it with the base pair, so if the base pair is (a,b), we could compute the NxM grid ((a,N),(b,M)).

+We can probably simplify this by only permuting a pair with a single axis, so given the pair (a,b), we would determine the Nx1 array (a,(b,N)).
+This requires that we decide between permuting with sequence length or dimension.
+Given the causal state analysis, I think we can restrict sequence permutation to the next sequence element, so maybe the best approach is to permute a pair (a,b) with one sequence element and all the dimensional elements, producing the spaces (a,(b,N)) and ((a,a+1),(b,N)).
+This lets us expand sequence depth iteratively while checking for the best dimensional correlation.

+We'll want to keep track of the permutations we've already calculated so we don't re-calculate them.
+We can probably just keep track of the base permutations in the form [n,M], where n is the sequence length and M is the set of dimensions.
+This means our first set of calculations would produce [1,()]; sequence length of 1, with each slide including a single dimension.
+Our first expansion would be [1,a], [2,a]; the permutation of each dimension with a, and the permutation of each 2nd sequence element dimension with the first sequence element and a.

+We'll also want to keep a set of slices that are 'active' for the current SV.
+This can be in the form [offsets,dimensions], so it'll need to be a list (not an array, since we'll have different shapes).
+If we keep a list, we would be able to do a map operation and then pass that to the block diagonal.

 Scale Expansion
 ---
 We can think of scale expansion as either reducing the dimensionality of the event space or of translating that space